imcf/zeiss-lightsheet-bigstitcher/README.md

 # Fiji scripts for processing Zeiss lightsheet Z.1/7 datasets using BigStitcher/ Multiview Reconstruction

 These scripts are meant for automatic and easy "happy go lucky" processing of Zeiss Lightsheet datasets using the amazing [BigStitcher](https://imagej.net/BigStitcher) and [MultiView Reconstruction](https://imagej.net/Multiview-Reconstruction) in Fiji.

-The goal is to provide a simple, approachable user interface to reduce the barrier of using the Lightsheet system for everyday users, for example in a facility environment.
+The goal is to provide a simple user interface to reduce the barrier of using the Lightsheet system for everyday users, for example in a facility environment.
+The scripts set default parameters that worked for several different usecases.

 ## Requirements
 - BigStitcher >= 0.8.1